 The town of Corolla (properly pronounced Cor-RAH-lah), is a small town on the Outer Banks full of history.
-Now known for it’s wild horses, 4 x 4 beaches, and amazing vacation homes, Corolla was once a quaint village that was unrecognizable to what it is today!
+Now known for it’s wild horses, 4 x 4 beaches, and amazing vacation homes, this historic OBX town was once a quaint village that was unrecognizable to what it is today!

 Beginnings of Corolla